nelsonjchen/gtr-proxy/README.md

 Cloudflare Workers can be used to address these issues:

 - By serving as a secure bridge that holds and injects authentication cookies.
 - Cloudflare Workers are accessed over HTTP/3 or HTTP/2 which web browsers multiplex requests over a single connection and aren't bound by the 6 connections limit in the browser.
 This can be used to convert Azure's HTTP 1.1 endpoint to HTTP/3 or HTTP/2 and the GTR extension in the browser can command more chunks to be downloaded by Azure simultaneously through the proxy.
 Speeds of up to around 8.7GB/s can be achieved with this proxy from the browser versus 180MB/s with a direct connection to Azure's endpoint.
-For reliability reasons, this is limited to 1.0GB/s, but that's still fairly high speed.
+For reliability reasons, this is limited to 300MB/s, but that's still fairly high speed and you can scale connections up.

 # Usage